svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_interactive_topic_explorer.md

 @def tags = ["julia","generative-AI","genAI"]

 # TL;DR
-Discover the power of generative AI in data analysis with our tutorial on [`LLMTextAnalysis.jl`](https://github.com/svilupp/LLMTextAnalysis.jl), a tool that transforms the way you explore and visualize key themes in large text datasets, making deep insights accessible in minutes rather than hours.
+Discover the power of generative AI in data analysis with our tutorial on [LLMTextAnalysis.jl](https://github.com/svilupp/LLMTextAnalysis.jl), a tool that transforms the way you explore and visualize key themes in large text datasets, making deep insights accessible in minutes rather than hours.

 \toc

 ## GenAI Mini-Tasks: Interactive Topic Explorer With LLMTextAnalysis.jl

-Welcome to our "GenAI Mini Tasks" series, where we showcase how generative AI can boost everyday tasks.
-Today, we're excited to introduce a powerful tool that exemplifies this series perfectly: the "Interactive Topic Explorer" using [`LLMTextAnalysis.jl`](https://github.com/svilupp/LLMTextAnalysis.jl).
+Welcome back to our "GenAI Mini-Tasks" series, where we showcase how generative AI can boost everyday tasks.
+Today, we're excited to introduce a powerful tool that exemplifies this series perfectly: the "Interactive Topic Explorer" using [LLMTextAnalysis.jl](https://github.com/svilupp/LLMTextAnalysis.jl).

-In this installment, we're focusing on how you can quickly surface the themes at different "levels" in your text datasets (eg, the top 3 themes, sub-themes, individual texts, ...), a task that traditionally requires hours of slicing, dicing, and eventually reading the various texts.
-With [`LLMTextAnalysis.jl`](https://github.com/svilupp/LLMTextAnalysis.jl), you can now gain insights in minutes, transforming the way you interact with large text datasets.
+In this instalment, we're focusing on how you can quickly surface the themes at different "levels" in your text datasets (eg, the top 3 themes, sub-themes, individual texts, ...), a task that traditionally requires hours of slicing, dicing, and eventually reading the various texts.
+With [LLMTextAnalysis.jl](https://github.com/svilupp/LLMTextAnalysis.jl), you can now gain insights in minutes, transforming the way you interact with large text datasets.

 ## Exploration with LLMTextAnalysis.jl

-To power the analyses, `LLMTextAnalysis.jl` uses large language models to produce "embeddings" (ie, translate texts into vectors of numbers), which allows us to leverage semantic similarity between the texts.
+To power the analyses, LLMTextAnalysis.jl uses large language models to produce "embeddings" (ie, translate texts into vectors of numbers), which allows us to leverage semantic similarity between the texts.

 This enables you to: